Shabeehak/ClarifyProductsAI/README.md

 **ClarifyProducts.AI solves this** by aggregating and analyzing reviews using advanced AI/ML models to provide clear, actionable insights.

-> **Note:** This is an MVP demonstration aggregating reviews from YouTube, Reddit, and Google Shopping.
+> **Note:** This is an MVP demonstration aggregating reviews from YouTube, Reddit, Twitter and Google Shopping.
 Production deployment would include additional sources (Amazon, TrustPilot, specialized review sites) for comprehensive coverage.

 ---